 Whatever your level of access needs, there is an organisation that can help ensure you have a safe, fun and enjoyable holiday.
 Holidays for All is a group of accessible holiday providers for those with higher needs.
 Revitalise can provide short-break and respite care at their centres in Southport, Essex and Southampton.
 The Calvert Trust offers outdoor adventure holidays in Exmoor, Kielder and the Lakes, while the waterways of Essex, Herts and London can be explored on a holiday boat from CanalAbilty.
 All boats are specially adapted with lifts and other facilities to cater for people of all abilities.

 For more ideas and inspiration contact Tourism for All on 0303 303 0146.

 Know before you go

-Every accommodation and attraction that has been assessed by VisitEngland has an Access Statement, designed to give disabled travellers thorough information on where they are planning to visit.
-So if you want to know anything from how many steps lead up to the hotel’s front door to the frequency of the local bus service, ask to see the access statement before you travel.
+Many places to stay and visit, including accommodation and attractions that have been assessed by VisitEngland, have an Accessibility Guide (or an Access Statement).
+Guides are designed to give disabled travellers thorough information on where they are planning to visit.
+So if you want to know anything from how many steps lead up to the hotel’s front door to the location of the nearest bus stop, look out for Accessibility Guides before you travel.